 Lamont County TodayToday the Town of Mundare area boasts of a monastery, grotto and museum run by the Basilian Fathers, a hospital, school, fire station and a town office.

 In the Town of Lamont, the Auxillary Hospital was built and opened in 1964.
 In 1995 a fire devastated this building and a new facility was built.
-A Senior Citizens’ and Nursing Home was constructed in 1969 and a new addition to the Beaverhill Lodge will be opening soon.
+A Senior Citizens’ and Nursing Home was constructed in 1969 and a new addition to the Beaverhill Lodge was opened in 2018.
 Lamont is also home to a High School and Elementary School, a fire station, and the County Office, which was constructed in 1972 and renovated in 2016.

 In the Town of Bruderheim, located on the County’s western border, an elementary/junior high school was constructed in 1980.
 The Town’s Administration Office was moved from the old Walker School building into a renovated building in the Town.

 The Village of Chipman is proud and excited to be the site of a long-term development project that began in 2008, transforming the community with attractive retail, commercial and residential areas.

 Lamont County and the progress it has made over the years is a tribute to the hardy pioneers who settled and made this area their home.
 It is symbolic of a region where people of varying nationalities and religious convictions have been able to cooperate to forge a prosperous and progressive area.
 It stands as a tribute to their efforts and as a reminder of the heritage that helped to found this province.